Reviews You Can Rely On

 Our Verdict

-The Petzl Spatha is the knife we recommend most highly for climbing usage.
-It is light, sturdy, versatile, and readily carried in climbing settings.
-The functionality and materials far exceed that which you need for climbing-only applications.
-This is a great climbing knife is a top-ranked pocket knife for day-to-day use.
+The Petzl Spatha is the knife we recommend for climbers.
+It is ultralight, sturdy, versatile, and easily racks up on any harness.
+Whether you want a knife for regular repairs at rappel stations or need one as a part of your rescue kit, at a mere 48 grams (1.5 ounces), there is really no reason not to carry this knife.
+The functionality and materials far exceed that which you need for climbing-only applications, which makes the Spatha a great climbing knife and a top-ranked pocket knife for day-to-day use.

 REASONS TO BUY